GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     ```

 10. To delete the control plane and greeter pods, without deleting the `xds`
-    namespace or other resources, such as `cert-manager`:
+    namespace or other resources, such as the GKE workload certificate
+    configuration resources, or `cert-manager`:

     ```shell
     make delete